- About Us

 LabWindows application source code from National Instruments is available for developers.
 LabWindows 'C' code can also serve as a reference for those writing their own standalone Windows application using the WaveIn command.
 While using the LabWindows graphical user interface framework, it contains many of the same calls to Windows to access data.
 Click here to download it.

-Example code can be found on Digiducer's GitHub page, including new C# examples.
+Example code for the 333D01 can be found on Digiducer's GitHub page, including new C# examples.
 C# simplifies writing custom applications for the Digiducer.
 Using the NAudio library in C# makes it easy for developers to access and store data from recording devices.
 Check this out and more on GitHub.

 The 333D01 is calibrated with units of , which highlights the sensor’s digital output.
 When capturing data from the sensor, the data is transmitted in the form of 16 or 24-bit samples, depending on what is requested.
 Depending of the application, these may be interpreted as positive and negative integers from -223 to 223 (for 24-bit), a percentage, or as a normalized floating point decimal from -1 to 1.
 If represented in decibels (dB), the value is relative to the maximum quantization level, called full scale (dBFS).
 A full scale value of 0.10 means 10% of the maximum value, or -20dBFS.
 In magnitude form, full scale is typically represented as a percentage (percent full scale or %FS).